 This dichotomy between subtypes of delirium is a useful construct, but patients often fall somewhere along a spectrum between the hyperactive and hypoactive extremes, sometimes fluctuating from one to the other.
 Therefore, clinicians must recognize this broad range of presentations of delirium to identify all patients with this potentially reversible cognitive disturbance.
 Hyperactive patients are often easily recognized by their characteristic severe agitation, tremor, hallucinations, and autonomic instability.
 Patients who are quietly hypoactive are more often overlooked on the medical wards and in the ICU.

 The reversibility of delirium is emphasized because many etiologies, such as systemic infection and medication effects, can be treated easily.
 The long-term cognitive effects of delirium remain largely unknown.
 Some episodes of delirium continue for weeks, months, or even years.
 The persistence of delirium in some patients and its high recurrence rate may be due to inadequate initial treatment of the underlying etiology.
 In other instances, delirium appears to cause permanent neuronal damage and cognitive decline.
-Even if an episode of delirium completely resolves, there may be lingering effects of the disorder; a patient’s recall of events after delirium varies widely, ranging ...
+Even if an episode of delirium completely resolves, there may be lingering effects of the disorder; a patient’s recall of events after delirium varies ...